An input-output framework for stability and synchronization analysis of networks of infinite-dimensional linear systems: Notation and Preliminaries

 \begin{remark} We say $\mathcal{P}$ is VIVO in $(U, Y)$ (or VIVO in $X$ if $U = Y = X$) to emphasize that convergence is measured using the topologies of $U$ and $Y$.
 For example, a function $f \in C^{\infty}_{\local}(\RRge{0} \times [0,1], \CC)$ may be interpreted as an element of $C^{\infty}_{\local}(\RRge{0}, C^0([0,1], \CC))$, $C^{\infty}_{\local}(\RRge{0}, L^1([0,1], \CC))$, etc. Stability in $C^0$ (resp. $L^1$) means $\lim_{t \rightarrow \infty} \|f(t, \cdot)\|_{C^0} = 0$ (resp. $\lim_{t \rightarrow \infty} \|f(t, \cdot)\|_{L^1} = 0$). \end{remark}

+Stability defined in \cref{def:stability} is equivalent to the usual definition of stability for finite-dimensional systems.
+Consider any observable\footnote{\change{A system $\dot{x} = Ax + Bu, \; y = Cx + Du$ and its observable subsystem always define the same relation.
+However, the same property does not hold for the controllable subsystem because the relation contains input-output pairs associated to non-zero initial conditions.}} state-space representation $\dot{x} = Ax + Bu,\, y = Cx + Du$.
+Under zero input, the state $x$ is vanishing iff the output $y$ is vanishing.
+Therefore, $\dot{x} = Ax + Bu,\, y = Cx + Du$ is internally stable iff its induced relation, with input $u$ and output $y$, is stable.

 It is worth pointing out that smooth stability implies stability, but smooth VIVO does not imply VIVO in general.
 An example is the relation defined by $y = \dot{u}$ with input $u$ and output $y$.
-Such a relation appears when dealing with PDEs with boundary input (e.g., \Cref{sect:parabolicsystem_boundaryinput}), which motivates our definition of smooth VIVO.
-For a large class of relations, stability and VIVO always imply their smooth counterparts. \begin{definition} A $(U, Y)$-relation $\mathcal{P}$ is \define{closed} if it is closed as a subset of
+Relations like this appear when dealing with PDEs with boundary inputs, because boundary inputs can be transformed into in-domain inputs with time derivatives (see \Cref{sect:parabolicsystem_boundaryinput}).
+This is the motivation for defining smooth VIVO.
+For relations satisfying the topological property defined below, stability and VIVO always imply their smooth counterparts.